PDC-support/comp-link-lib/PITCHME.md

 ---

-# Check the linked libraries
+# Check which shared libraries are needed in runtime

 ```
 ldd dgemm_test_craylibsci.x